New Teams & Coaches

 Below is a list of tips, thoughts, ideas, and links to help you get started:

-- The ICCA Team Startup Report is a great overview of what a chess team is, how it functions, and what is required in order to operate a scholastic chess team.
+The ICCA Team Startup Report is a great overview of what a chess team is, how it functions, and what is required in order to operate a scholastic chess team.
 This can be a valuable tool for articulating with school admin and school boards!

-- Read about some of the benefits of chess from Benjamin Franklin in his "On the Morals of Chess"
+Read about some of the benefits of chess from Benjamin Franklin in his "On the Morals of Chess"

 Get a team going!

-- Make announcements
+Make announcements

-- Put up flyers
+Put up flyers

-- Distribute chess sets to willing teachers
+Distribute chess sets to willing teachers (check out the vendors on our Links page)

-- joining the conference
+joining the conference as a member school,

-- participating in conference tournaments
+participating in conference tournaments, and

-- any fees associated with the above activities
+any fees associated with the above activities.

 Gather materials and resources to help your team learn and grow

-- Check out the Documents page for downloadable versions of necessary forms such as the IHSA Rules packet, notation sheets, match score sheets, notation tip sheets (helpful for player just learning to notate), communication cards, etc.
+Check out the Documents page for downloadable versions of necessary forms such as the IHSA Rules packet, notation sheets, match score sheets, notation tip sheets (helpful for player just learning to notate), communication cards, etc.

-- Check out the Teaching Chess page for some valuable resources for teaching beginning and intermediate chess players the basics of the game
+Check out the Teaching Chess page for some valuable resources for teaching beginning and intermediate chess players the basics of the game

-- Check out the Links and Resources page for valuable links to online resources that you can use and that your team can use to study the game, purchase equipment (info about clocks here), and practice their skills
+Check out the Links and Resources page for valuable links to online resources that you can use and that your team can use to study the game, purchase equipment (info about clocks here), and practice their skills

 Make sure you and your team are familiar with the rules of chess

-- Familiarize yourself with the IHSA gameplay rules so that you and your team can learn and follow standard procedures
+Familiarize yourself with the IHSA gameplay rules so that you and your team can learn and follow standard procedures

-- Familiarize yourself with the Swiss Tournament style so that you understand how tournaments are run and how participants are paired.
+Familiarize yourself with the Swiss Tournament style so that you understand how tournaments are run and how participants are paired.
 This knowledge will come in handy sooner than you think!

 Schedule regular practices

-- If you’re unsure how to run a strong practice that will build a strong team, ask your chess coach colleagues!
+If you’re unsure how to run a strong practice that will build a strong team, ask your chess coach colleagues!

 Make a team placard!

-- At the IHSA State Chess Team Tournament, teams are required to have a sign, object, or placard that identifies their team
+At the IHSA State Chess Team Tournament, teams are required to have a sign, object, or placard that identifies their team

-- Team placards are one way that teams display their personality to the rest of the field
+Team placards are one way that teams display their personality to the rest of the field